Five Minute Healthy Breakfast Tacos

 Quick and easy breakfasts definitely don't have to be boring.
 So put away the energy bars, instant oatmeal, and pre-packaged breakfast sandwiches and instead make these five-minute breakfast tacos.
 Your belly will thank you.

 I have no doubt this will quickly become one of your favorite breakfasts.
-And if you have ever been to Texas and has a Texas breakfast taco, you know just how yummy these are.
+And if you have ever been to Texas and had a Texas breakfast taco, you know just how yummy these are.
+We also love these skillet Breakfast Tacos with turkey bacon and hash browns when we have more time.

 To make them even healthier, consider adding in some extra veggies.
 Throw in some fresh spinach, diced zucchini, or tomatoes.
 If you happen to have any leftover roasted squash or sweet potatoes, they really take these tacos to the next level.
 You could also add some shredded cheese, diced ham, turkey bacon, or turkey sausage.

 One quick note, these five-minute breakfast tacos are made in the microwave.
-If you prefer a skillet version, try these Homemade Breakfast Tacos with potatoes, bacon, veggies, and eggs.
-We also love these Breakfast Burritos and Breakfast Quesadillas.
+If you prefer a skillet version, these can also be made in a skillet.
+We also love these Breakfast Burritos, Breakfast Quesadillas, and Huevos Rancheros.

 What You'll Need for Breakfast Tacos

 - Eggs: Traditionally breakfast tacos are made with scrambled eggs.
-Use whole eggs, egg whites, or a combination of both.
+Use whole eggs, egg whites, or a combination of both to suit your needs.

 - Beans: To add some fiber to these tacos, I like to add canned black beans.
 Pinto beans or refried beans would work great as well.

-- Avocado: To add healthy fats and tame down the spice, avocado is the perfect addition.
+- Avocado: To add healthy fats and balance the spice, avocado is the perfect addition.
 Guacamole is also delish.

 - Tortillas: Corn tortillas are my preference for egg tacos but you could also use flour tortillas, low carb tortillas, or almond flour tortillas.

 - Salsa: Finish these tacos with your favorite salsa.
-Usually, I like spicy red salsa but they are also great with pico de gallo or just some hot sauce.
+Usually, I like spicy red salsa but they are also great with pico de gallo, salsa verde, or just some hot sauce.

 What toppings work on breakfast tacos?